Ovio224/Node.js-and-Express-Site/README.md

 Added button with animations in the custom error page - Added custom button to go to the next project with its color changed - Added animations to the thumbnails -
+Changed the max width of the thumbnails so they're all the same.